mlverse/luz/README.md

 luz is a higher level API for torch providing abstractions to allow for much less verbose training loops.

-This package is in a very early stage of development.
-Don't use it for anything meaningful yet.
+This package is still under development.

-It's heavily inspired by other higher level frameworks for deep learning, to cite a few:
+It is heavily inspired by other higher level frameworks for deep learning, to cite a few:

 -   [FastAI](https://docs.fast.ai/): we are heavily inspired by the FastAI library, especially the `Learner` object and the callbacks API.